oaklandgit/clibro/README.md

 A: In your `/tmp/' directory

 #### Q: What's behind the name "Clibro?"
-A: It's a portmanteau of CLI and "Browser."
+A: It's a portmanteau of "CLI" and "Browser."
 And also, it's your command-line's "bro." 😉